Dean Barrow

-Dean Oliver Barrow, SC PC (born March 2, 1951) is a politician from Belize who served as prime minister of Belize from 2008 until 2020 and as leader of Belize's United Democratic Party.
+Dean Oliver Barrow, SC PC (born March 2, 1951) is a Belizean politician who served as the fourth prime minister of Belize from 2008 until 2020 and as leader of Belize's United Democratic Party.

 An attorney by profession, Barrow served as Belize's deputy prime minister and minister of foreign affairs from 1993 to 1998 and was Leader of the Opposition from 1998 until the UDP won the February 2008 election.
 Barrow was elected to his first term as prime minister in 2008.
 He started his second term after the UDP again won an election on March 7, 2012 and his third term when the UDP won again on November 4, 2015.

 Early life and education

 Barrow was born and raised in Belize City, British Honduras (now Belize).
+He is a grandson of Ebenezer Oliver Buntin Barrow, a district commissioner in British Honduras and officeholder in the National Party.
 He attended the University of Miami in Coral Gables, Florida, where he graduated with a degree in economics and political science.

 Legal career

 Following his graduation from the University of Miami, Barrow returned to Belize, where he entered the legal profession in 1974, working with his maternal uncle Dean Lindo and rising to partner in Lindo's firm in 1977.
-He eventually left to form his own law firm, Barrow and Williams (with Rodwell Williams).
+He eventually left to form his own law firm, Barrow and Williams, with partner Rodwell Williams.
 He left the firm in 2008, but maintains the title of senior partner.
-Among his firms' more controversial clients was Lord Ashcroft and Ashcroft's associated businesses, including Belize Bank and Belize Telemedia Limited (formerly Belize Telecommunications Limited).
+Among his firm's more controversial clients was Lord Ashcroft and Ashcroft's associated businesses, including Belize Bank and Belize Telemedia Limited, formerly known as Belize Telecommunications Limited.